cwfietz/freeCodeCamp/learn/01_responsive-web-design/7_css-grid/00_css-grid.md

 e.g.
 .item5 { grid-area: 3/1/4/4; }
 item5 will consume the rows between lines 3 and 4, and the columns between lines 1 and 4.

+## media query
+CSS Grid can be an easy way to make a site more responsive by using media queries to rearrange grid areas, change dimensions of a grid, and rearrange the placement of items. e.g.
+.container {
+  font-size: 1.5em;
+  min-height: 300px;
+  width: 100%;
+  background: LightGray;
+  display: grid;
+  grid-template-columns: 1fr;
+  grid-template-rows: 50px auto 1fr auto;
+  grid-gap: 10px;
+  grid-template-areas:
+    "header"
+    "advert"
+    "content"
+    "footer";
+}
+@media (min-width: 300px) {
+  .container {
+    grid-template-columns: auto 1fr;
+    grid-template-rows: auto 1fr auto;
+    grid-template-areas:
+      "advert header"
+      "advert content"
+      "advert footer";
+  }
+}
+@media (min-width: 400px) {
+  .container {
+    grid-template-areas:
+      "header header"
+      "advert content"
+      "footer footer";
+  }
+}
+When the viewport width is 300px or more, the number of columns changes from 1 to 2.
+The advertisement area then occupies the left column completely.
+When the viewport width is 400px or greater, the advertisement area occupies the middle of the left column and the header and footer occupy the top and bottom rows.